 6. Shopping and Dining:

-• Local Markets: Visit markets like Mercato di San Benedetto, one of the largest covered markets in Italy, for fresh produce, seafood, and local delicacies.
+- Local Markets: Visit markets like Mercato di San Benedetto.
+It is one of the largest covered markets in Italy.
+You can find fresh produce, seafood, and local delicacies there.

 7. Nightlife:

-• Bars and Clubs: Experience the vibrant nightlife in areas like Marina and Stampace, with a variety of bars, clubs, and live music venues.
+- Bars and Clubs: Experience the vibrant nightlife in areas like Marina and Stampace.
+These areas offer a variety of bars, clubs, and live music venues.

 8. Day Trips: